Cassie Turner: Creation and casting

-Character development
+Development

 Characterisation

 Cassie has been described as having a "fiercely independent and headstrong" persona.
 While she is able to learn from her mistakes and has a knack when it comes to "winning friends and influencing people".
 Cassie's independence and "strong-will" is attributed to her upbringing.
 After many problems in her childhood she was forced to live with her grandmother, Joy (Elaine Lee) after her mother abandoned her.
 She was the only family Cassie had and has been described as "devastated" when she died.
 Cassie has also been the victim of child abuse; this initially meant she was "deeply troubled".
 However counseling helped her to "learn how to live without anxiety."
 Vinson told Yahoo!7 that Cassie is "mature" for a fifteen-year-old.
 As she has had to go through so much in her life, she "is older in the head than she realises".
 She also said that at the same time she can act "naive because she is young".
 In 2005, the characters of Cassie, Martha and Matilda Hunter (Indiana Evans) were used by the Seven Network to promote their clothing range.
 The characters were seen on-screen dressed in items from their clothing line.